poirierlouis/FellowImGui/README.md

 - real-time preview
 - drag-n-drop to add widgets
 - tree of widgets to organize the layout
-- generate ImGui instructions on the fly:
+- generate ImGui code on the fly:
-  - C++
   - Lua
 - import / export FIG files